Xogy/ArenaAPI/readme.md

 - SetArenaLabel(string name)

+- RemoveWorldAfterWin(boolean result) if you have something like winner cutscene, set this on false, but you have to send player into world 0 by your code.

 - SetOwnWorld(boolean result) when players join to the arena it will create their own world with other players

 - SetMaximumArenaTime(int second) <br>This will set for how long the arena can go,